Acerca de

 Payment must be made in full, prior to an appointment, via debit or credit card.

-When your SAP conducts a clinical follow-up evaluation and determines that you have complied with the recommendations, your SAP will send a report of compliance to your employer.
 Your employer then can decide whether to arrange for you to take a return-to-duty test.
 (Depending on your employer’s written policy, your employer may also decide to terminate you, either before or after the return-to-duty test.
 Remember that in your employer’s eyes, you may still be a safety risk.)
-If your employer decides to take you back, and if you have a negative return-to-duty test, you will be subject to follow-up testing as required by your SAP.
-There must be at least 6 unannounced follow-up tests in the first year, but the SAP can require any number of tests, and the testing period can extend to five years.

 The decision regarding who pays for follow-up tests is up to your employer.
 Some employers pay for follow-up testing.
 But most employers require the employee to pay for all follow-up tests, as a consequence of having violated DOT’s rule.
 If it’s not specified in your employer’s written testing policy, you may want to ask about it.